USGS-EROS/lcmap-services/README.md

 ## Startup

 ```
+# Some linux distros (ubuntu is one) do not export HOSTNAME by default.
+# Needed to properly serve web pages from a browser on the host.
+export HOSTNAME=$HOSTNAME

+# start everything
 docker-compose up

+# start somethings (with dependencies)
+docker-compose up marathon
 ```

-Cassandra, Elasticsearch, and RabbitMQ persist data in the `./volumes` so that data is available after stopping and starting services.
+All services which need to persist data (e.g. Cassandra, Elasticsearch, RabbitMQ, Mesos) do so in the `./volumes` directory.

 If you wish to start fresh, remove the contents of `./volumes`.

 ## Using